AdamUlicny/EcoParse/README.md

 ```bash
 python3 --version
 ```
-If not, please install it from the [official Python website](https://www.python.org/downloads/).
+If not, install it from the [official Python website](https://www.python.org/downloads/).

 #### **Git**
 You will need Git to clone the project repository.